Tutor Perini Corporation – Consensus Indicates Potential 35.8% Upside

-Tutor Perini Corporation found using ticker (TPC) now have 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 20 and 13 and has a mean target at 17.
-Given that the stocks previous close was at 12.52 this would imply there is a potential upside of 35.8%.
-The day 50 moving average is 12.58 and the 200 moving average now moves to 10.24.
-The market cap for the company is $647m.
+Tutor Perini Corporation found using ticker (TPC) have now 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 20 and 13 and has a mean target at 17.
+With the stocks previous close at 12.52 this now indicates there is a potential upside of 35.8%.
+The 50 day moving average now sits at 12.58 and the 200 day moving average is 10.24.
+The company has a market capitalisation of $647m.
 Visit the company website at: http://www.tutorperini.com

 Tutor Perini Corporation, a construction company, provides diversified general contracting, construction management, and design-build services to private customers and public agencies worldwide.
 The company operates through three segments: Civil, Building, and Specialty Contractors.
 The Civil segment engages in the public works construction, replacement, and reconstruction of infrastructure, including highways, bridges, tunnels, mass-transit systems, and water management and wastewater treatment facilities.
 This segment also provides drilling, foundation, and excavation support for shoring, bridges, piers, roads, and highway projects.
 The Building segment offers services in various specialized building markets, including hospitality and gaming, transportation, healthcare, commercial offices, government facilities, sports and entertainment, education, correctional facilities, biotech, pharmaceutical, and industrial and high-tech.
 The Specialty Contractors segment provides electrical, mechanical, plumbing, fire protection systems, and pneumatically placed concrete services, as well as heating, ventilation, and air conditioning services (HVAC) for the industrial, commercial, hospitality and gaming, and mass-transit end markets.
 It also offers general contracting, pre-construction planning, and project management services, including planning and scheduling of manpower, equipment, materials, and subcontractors; and self-performed construction services comprising site work, concrete forming and placement, steel erection, electrical, plumbing, HVAC, and mechanical.
 The company was formerly known as Perini Corporation and changed its name to Tutor Perini Corporation in 2009.
 Tutor Perini Corporation was founded in 1894 and is headquartered in Sylmar, California.